Q42/RxPromise/README.md

 ## Why?
 Why not just use [Observables](http://reactivex.io/RxJava/javadoc/rx/Observable.html) you ask?
 Well a Promise is easier to use when working with a single value (instead of a stream of values).
 Additionally, it has a consitent behaviour in terms of caching already fullfilled values.

+### Semantics
+This promise is eager and is always cached:
+- Eager: The promise will start fulfilling it's value as soon as it's created.
+- Cached: The value will be redeemed from it's origin only once.
+All calls will wait until the promise's value is successfully fulfilled or the promise is rejected with an exception.
+All subsequent calls will immediately get the already fulfilled value (or exception).

+For example, if the promise is a future value from a HTTP API call, the API call will always be called once, regardless of the complexity of the promise chain.

 ## Compatibility
 This library is compatible with Java 6